petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions/setting-permissions-and-roles.md

 ---
 # Setting Permissions and Roles

 Now that you have different [users, organizations, and user groups](./understanding-users-organizations-and-user-groups.md), it is time to set appropriate permissions for your different team members.
 In Liferay, permissions are assigned to roles (as opposed to being assigned to individual users).
-Therefore, Clarity needs to assign roles to its users to have their team members have the proper permissions.
+As Clarity brings their team members onto Liferay, they need to assign roles to each person so that they have the proper permissions.

 ## Understanding Liferay Roles